ilkemerogul/HackerRank_Challenges/README.md

-# Hackerrank
+# HackerRank
-This repository includes solutions for Hackerrank challenges and will be updated frequently.
+This repository includes solutions for HackerRank challenges and will be updated frequently.